My name is Christopher Swain.

 I promised myself I would do something.

-I am carrying a torch to honor the children who have died, and to keep the flames of hope alive for the children who have been separated, imprisoned, and lost.
+I made a commitment to walk across the country and through all of the border states.
+I would carry a torch to honor the memory of the children who died, and to keep the flames of hope alive for the children who had been separated, imprisoned, and lost.

 The March for the Kids has four goals:

 1) To honor the memory of the children who have died in federal custody;

 2) To shine a light on the plight of the children who have been separated from their families, imprisoned, and lost while in federal custody;